 Once the accreditation manager and others are trained and oriented to the process, the department may proceed to "Applicant Agency" status.
 This requires an applicant agency fee that is based on the population served by the department.
-If the department transitions to applicant agency within one-year of becoming a registered agency, the $570.00 applicant agency fee will be applied to the registered agency fee.
-This one-time fee, unless there is a lapse in status, fee ranging from $4,900 to $13,600 based on entity's population.
+If the department transitions to applicant agency within one year of becoming a registered agency, the $600.00 applicant agency fee will be applied to the registered agency's fee.
+This one-time fee, unless there is a lapse in status, fee ranging from $5,300 to $14,900 based on the entity's population.
 Applicant agency status is valid for up to 18 months for career departments and up to 24 months for fire departments that are 90 percent or more volunteer.

 After almost a week of peer review, the peer assessment team will compile a report to CFAI either recommending accreditation or recommending that additional work be conducted before accreditation.
 If accredited, the fire department will be presented with the certification by the commission at a semi-annual CFAI meeting and will join the elite group of accredited fire departments.